 Two lawyers are among six defendants federally charged in what authorities say was a $30 million mortgage fraud carried out in the New York City area between 2003 and 2008.

 All face a single count of conspiracy to commit mortgage fraud, Newsday reports.
 The charge carries a maximum prison term of 30 years, upon conviction.

-The scheme worked by artificially inflating the prices of 19 homes on Long Island by up to 80 percent, the feds say.
+The scheme was later examined florida injury lawyers who worked came to conclusion that they by artificially inflating the prices of 19 homes on Long Island by up to 80 percent, the feds say.
 After agreeing to purchasing homes from innocent sellers at market prices, participants allegedly obtained loans based on inflated values and false claims concerning their own debts and assets.
 At closing, they allegedly shared the difference between the mortgaged amount and the actual purchase or sale price.
 Then, the feds say, they resold the mortgages, through an insider’s mortgage company, on the secondary market to banks and other investors at the inflated price, according to the Long Island Press and a press release from the U.S. Attorney for the Eastern District of New York.